. Is Gluten-Free Low Carb: Breaking Down Myths Around Gluten-Free Diets

 So, should I eat gluten or not?

-Gluten itself, especially gluten in foods containing whole grains, is not a bad thing for people who have bodies who tolerate it.
-If you do not have Celiac Disease or an intolerance to gluten containing foods, then gluten is perfectly safe for you to eat.
+Gluten itself is not a bad thing for people who tolerate it.
+If you do not have Celiac Disease or an intolerance to gluten-containing foods, then gluten is perfectly safe for you to eat.
 Most people can safely eat gluten with no adverse effects.

 Many foods are naturally gluten-free.
-If you switch to an eating plan that consists of primarily meat or plant-based protein, fruit, nuts, and vegetables, all of which are gluten-free foods, you might feel better not because you are avoiding gluten, but because you aren’t eating ultra-processed foods.
+If you switch to an eating plan consisting primarily of meat or plant-based protein, fruit, nuts, and vegetables, all of which are gluten-free foods, you might feel better not because you are avoiding gluten, but because you are eating fewer ultra-processed foods.

-Many gluten-free processed foods such as breads, cereals, and baked goods are more costly and may not taste as good as the traditional gluten containing products.
-Some may even be higher in sugar, fat, and calories than the traditional gluten containing versions.
+Many gluten-free processed foods such as breads, cereals, and baked goods are more expensive and may not taste as good as traditional gluten-containing products.
+Some may even be higher in sugar, fat, and calories than the traditional gluten-containing versions.

 So, while gluten may have a bad reputation or the media is telling you not to eat it, rest assured that there is no reason to avoid gluten if your body tolerates it.